gsb-public/gsb_public/README.md

 Notes specific to using the Acquia Developer Desktop:

-Using the Acquia Developer Desktop may require the following change to the vhosts.conf file:
+Using the [Acquia Dev Desktop](https://www.acquia.com/products-services/dev-desktop "Acquia Dev Desktop")  may require the following change to the vhosts.conf file:

 <pre>
 &lt;VirtualHost *&gt;